 Social Science Relationship Study Results

-- Survey identified top 10 strengths of happy marriages and top 10 stumbling blocks.
-Results:
+A survey identified the top 10 strengths of happy marriages and the top 10 stumbling blocks.
+Here are the results:

-- Happily Married: 81% of couples where both spouses perceived their relationship as equal and mutual (egalitarian) were happily married.
-Intimacy: 98% of happy couples feel very close.
+- Happily Married: 81 per cent of couples where both spouses perceived their relationship as equal and mutual (egalitarian) were happily married.
+Intimacy: 98 per cent of happy couples felt very close.

-- Unhappy couples: 82% of couples where both perceived their relationship as hierarchical (complementarian) were mainly unhappy.
-Intimacy: only 27% of unhappy couples feel very close.
+- Unhappy couples: 82 per cent of couples where both perceived their relationship as hierarchical (complementarian) were mainly unhappy.
+Intimacy: only 27 per cent of unhappy couples felt very close.